 - This would only be considered if you have courses that have not been used towards another degree e.g. you began a previous Master’s but did not complete it, and wish to receive advanced standing for some of the courses taken.

 - Second, previous graduate courses that have not been used toward another degree can be used for advanced standing in all courses within the MPPA (core, concentration and elective).

-- 2. What are the eligibility requirements and procedures for receiving advanced standing?
+- 2. What are the eligibility requirements and procedures for receiving advance completion credit?

-For a core course, this involves completing the Request for Advanced Standing form, attaching to it the syllabi for the previous university courses that are comparable to the core course, and then submitting these materials to the School’s Graduate Administrator.
-The decision of whether or not to grant advanced standing is made by the MPPA Supervisor, acting on the advice of the faculty members who teach the core course in question.
+For a core course, send the syllabi for the previous university courses that are comparable to the core course to the MPPA Supervisor.
+The decision of whether or not to grant advanced completion credit is made by the MPPA Supervisor, acting on the advice of the faculty members who teach the core course in question.

 - 3. In what order should I take the core course in the Master of Public Policy and Administration?

 We recommend that you take the following in year one: